qbead/qbeadWebsite/content/book/rnn.md

 Here `@` denotes matrix multiplication.

-The neural network as a whole will repeatedly apply two such RNN layers to the incoming measurements in order to get us the output vector of probabilities for different gestures.
-To set the notation, we will denote the parameters of the network as `W1s, U1, W1o, B1s, B1o, W2s, U2, W2o, B2s, B2o, Wout, Bout`: these are the same matrices and bias vectors discussed earlier.
+The neural network as a whole will repeatedly apply two such RNN layers to the incoming measurements in order to get us the output vector of probabilities.
+To set the notation, we will denote the parameters of the network as `W1s, U1, W1o, B1s, B1o, W2s, U2, W2o, B2s, B2o, Wout, Bout`: these
+are the same matrices and bias vectors discussed earlier.
 The final neural network would look like: